Suspicious Package Found In Leimert Park With Austin Return Address

 The residents said they were not expecting a package and did not know the sender, according to Los Angeles Police Officer Tony Im.

+CBS2’s Rachel Kim said a woman called police after her daughter received the package.

-Austin experienced a spate of deadly bombings investigators believe were the work of 23-year-old Mark Anthony Conditt who fatally blew himself up today as officers closed in.
+Austin experienced a spate of deadly bombings investigators believe were the work of 23-year-old Mark Anthony Conditt, who fatally blew himself up early Wednesday as officers closed in.

 RELATED LINK: Texas Serial Bomber, 23, Identified And Dead After Blowing Himself Up

-In Leimert Park, the bomb squad opened the package and could be seen walking away with it, suggesting it didn’t contatin any explosive material.
+In Leimert Park, the bomb squad opened the package and could be seen walking away with it, suggesting it didn’t contain explosive material.